mothur/mothur.github.io/_wiki/edamame.md

 ## Analysis

-Moving on, let\'s do something more interesting and actually analyze our data.
-We\'ll focus on the OTU-based dataset.
+Moving on, let's do something more interesting and actually analyze our data.
+We'll focus on the OTU-based dataset.
 The analysis using the phylotype-based analysis is essentially the same.
 Also, remember that our initial question had to do with the stability and change in community structure in these samples when comparing early and late samples.
 Keep in mind that the group names have either a F or M (sex of animal) followed by a number (number of animal) followed by a D and a three digit number (number of days post weaning).
-To keep things simple, let\'s rename our count, tree, shared and consensus taxonomy files.
+To keep things simple, let's rename our count, tree, shared and consensus taxonomy files.

     mothur > rename.file(count=stability.trim.contigs.good.unique.good.filter.unique.precluster.denovo.vsearch.pick.pick.pick.count_table, tree=stability.trim.contigs.good.unique.good.filter.unique.precluster.pick.pick.pick.phylip.tre, shared=stability.trim.contigs.good.unique.good.filter.unique.precluster.pick.pick.pick.opti_mcc.shared, constaxonomy=stability.trim.contigs.good.unique.good.filter.unique.precluster.pick.pick.pick.opti_mcc.0.03.cons.taxonomy)